Have you ever left a website because it was difficult to use?

 Stick to common design elements

 When you’re designing a website, it can be tempting to get creative.
 Maybe creativity is part of your brand’s image, or maybe you just want to experiment with something new.
+But creativity ultimately works better for elements like marketing than it does for overall design and functionality.

-Save that innovation for your products and marketing campaigns.
+There’s a reason these best practices are tried-and-true.
+So save that innovation for your products and marketing campaigns.
 When it comes to usability, it’s in your best interest to follow common web design best practices.

 What do you expect when you walk into a fast food chain, like McDonald’s?
 You wait in line, order at the register, then they call your number when your food is ready.
 That’s a pretty standard experience.